alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/equality-diversity.md

 Use this text for the summary:

 > [!NOTE]
-> As a public body, we publish regular information about what our equality objectives are and how we’re meeting them.
+> As a public body, we publish regular information about what our equality objectives are and how we're meeting them.

-In the body content, avoid vague aspirational statements like ‘we’re committed to’, ‘we’re proud of’, and general statements about how important it is to be inclusive.
+In the body content, avoid vague aspirational statements like 'we're committed to', 'we're proud of', and general statements about how important it is to be inclusive.

 Do not provide information directed at staff, such as how to join support networks.
 Put that on your intranet.